-Both the juvenile justice system and adult criminal system aim to protect the safety of the public, but unlike the adult court system, the overarching purpose of the juvenile justice system is to provide children with care, treatment and guidance consistent with their best interest. does not recognize punishment as a legitimate purpose.
-RatherIndeed, the United States Supreme Court recognized that the juvenile justice system's-its stated goal5 is to help young people avoid future delinquency and mature into lawabiding adults.but the adult system is arguably more punitive and focuses on retribution, while the juvenile system is designed to be rehabilitative.
+Both the juvenile justice system and adult criminal system aim to protect the safety of the public, but unlike the adult court system, the overarching purpose of the juvenile justice system is to provide children with care, treatment and guidance consistent with their best interest.
+Indeed, the United States Supreme Court recognized that the juvenile justice system's stated goal is to help young people avoid future delinquency and mature into lawabiding adults.

-Building upon years of research and evidence-based progress in juvenile justice, SB 823 aimed to push things a step further As stated in the language of SB 823, the goal of the legislation is stating that "[i]t is the intent of the Legislature and the administration for counties to use evidence-based and promising practices and programs that improve the outcomes of youth and public safety, reduce the transfer of youth into the adult criminal justice system, ensure that dispositions are in the least restrictive appropriate environment, reduce and then eliminate racial and ethnic disparities, and reduce the use of confinement in the juvenile justice system by utilizing community-based responses and interventions;" and ACPD_the goal of the legislation is not to increase the number of transfers to adult criminal court, and ACPD clearly states its commitment to prioritize juvenile justice system retention-upholding the law's intent.
+Building upon years of research and evidence-based progress in juvenile justice, SB 823 aimed to push things a step further stating that "[i]t is the intent of the Legislature and the administration for counties to use evidence-based and promising practices and programs that improve the outcomes of youth and public safety, reduce the transfer of youth into the adult criminal justice system, ensure that dispositions are in the least restrictive appropriate environment, reduce and then eliminate racial and ethnic disparities, and reduce the use of confinement in the juvenile justice system by utilizing community-based responses and interventions;" and ACPD clearly states its commitment to upholding the law's intent.